aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 #### TestCampaign

-A unique and human-readable string identifier which groups many TestMasters into a single campaign.
+A unique and human-readable string identifier which groups many TestMasters into a single campaign, potentially from multiple devices.
 This class combines tests into a unit of work for an individual client.

 The TestCampaign class in the web application has no properties other than its name.
 It serves as the ancestor key for all TestMaster, Vector and CampaignStats objects, simplifying their retrieval from the datastore.
 In the case of this work the test database used "test_campaign" and the production database used "production_campaign" as the test campaign names.